 The two small amusement parks offer two great wooden roller coasters: White Lightning and Mine Blower.
 They also feature lots of spinning rides, one of the world's tallest Skycoasters, go-karts, and other attractions.

 It's not really a theme park in the more traditional sense of the term.
 You won't find the Holy Roller Coaster here (although, that may not be a bad idea!) or any other typical park rides for that matter, but you will find religious-themed exhibits, theatrical productions, and other attractions.

-Just off the city's famed International Drive (or "I-Drive") tourist corridor, the I-Drive 360 entertainment complex includes the Orlando Eye observation wheel (which is one of the world's tallest), Madame Tussauds Orlando, and Sea Life Orlando.
+Just off the city's famed International Drive (or "I-Drive") tourist corridor, Icon Park features the The Wheel (formerly the Orlando Eye), one of the world's tallest observation wheels), Madame Tussauds Orlando, and Sea Life Orlando.
+Other attractions include the 450-foot-tall swing ride, the Orlando StarFlyer, a large arcade, a 7D Dark Ride Adventure, and a kiddie train.
 There is also shopping and dining available.

-In addition to I-Drive 360 and its Orlando Eye wheel (listed above), International Drive boasts a number of other rides and attractions, each operated by different vendors.
+In addition to Icon Park and its huge wheel (listed above), International Drive boasts a number of other rides and attractions, each operated by different vendors.
 They include I-Drive NASCAR Kart Racing, the small thrill park, Magical Midway, and the upside-down WonderWorks.